Genopop/geneakit/README.md

     ```
     Both options install two packages, `geneakit` and `cgeneakit` (used by the former internally), and their dependencies.
 You will need a compiler that supports C++17.

-* If OpenMP is found during installation, the `geneakit.phi()` function will run in parallel, making it the fastest implementation of kinship computation that we know of.
+* If OpenMP is found during installation, the `geneakit.phi()` function will run in parallel.
 If you use macOS, you may need to follow [these instructions](https://www.scivision.dev/cmake-openmp/) to enable OpenMP.

 ## Data